Blotch3D/Blotch3D/README.md

 A single-threaded application would have all its code in the three overridden methods: Setup, FrameProc, and FrameDraw.
-If you are developing a multithreaded app, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
+If you are developing a multithreaded program, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
 When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate via BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking.